 The media has portrayed Sorokin as a wannabe socialite, but she rejects this characterisation.
 She insists that this was about a genuine desire to make a success of her arts club.
 One of her failed scams was using her contacts to apply for a $22 million loan from City National Bank.
 The loan was denied when the bank could not verify Sorokin’s documents.

-Sorokin’s defence lawyer portrayed her as someone with a genuine belief that her business would work and she would be able to pay back everything she owed.
+Sorokin’s defence lawyer portrayed her as someone with a genuine belief that her business would work.
+And she would then be able to pay back everything she owed.
 She just needed time and a foot in the door.

 Even during the trial, Sorokin was seemingly unwilling to let go of the image she was so used to portraying.
 She worked with a stylist during her trial to get the right courtroom look.
 She was even late to court one day as she was dissatisfied with her outfit (much to the exasperation of the judge).

-The thing I find most fascinating about this case is how long it took the people around Sorokin to finally twig that all was not what it seemed.
+The thing I find most fascinating about this case is how long it took the people around Sorokin to finally twig.
 Yes she splashed cash around, but there were serious alarm bells.
 But people wanted to believe in the illusion, so ignored them.

 Exhibit 3: The Fake Rock Star

-The final story is perhaps less well known than the other two, but involves an equally desirable lifestyle: that of the rock star.
+The final story of lifestyle fraud is perhaps less well known than the other two, but involves an equally desirable lifestyle: that of the rock star.

 Unsurprisingly, given that Threatin was a nobody, the tour was a disaster.
 Night after night of empty venues until the last few dates were cancelled.

 Even more extraordinary is the evidence that the whole tour, including the unmasking of Threatin as a fraud, was part of the publicity stunt.
 Threatin appears to have email accounts showing that he was the one who leaked the news of the “real” Jered Threatin to the media.
-However, when the BBC reporter covering the story followed this up, it seemed that this too was a lie, the date of the emails was doctored and they were actually sent after the media had already gotten wind of the story and the tour had collapsed.
+However, when the BBC reporter covering the story followed this up, it seemed that this too was a lie.
+The date of the emails was doctored.
+They were actually sent after the media had already gotten wind of the story and the tour had collapsed.
 It’s difficult to see where the lies end and the truth begins.